Amirosimani/Machine_Learning_Pratt/assignments/Assignment_04.md

 This assignment has two sections.
 Each section has multiple parts with their respective point in parentheses.

 * First part is to build on what you have already done for **assignment 02**.
-Using the same `credit card approval` data, build a neural net classifier with 2 hidden layers and report the classifier performance using percision and recall.
+Using the same `wine quality` data, build a neural net classifier with 2 hidden layers and report the classifier performance using percision and recall.
 You are free to use any number of parameters, optimizer, dropout ratio, and so on.
 (40%)

 * The second part is to classify images using CNN.
 The dataset for this excersise is [food images](https://www.kaggle.com/kmader/food41).
 (60%) Feel free to experiment with all the parameters like layer size, number of convolution layer, filter size, etc.